Brad Mehldau: 2020–present

 Jacob's Ladder, an album that explored the progressive rock musical influences of Mehldau's youth, was recorded in 2020 and 2021 and released in 2022.
 He later commented that the album was made when he was going through "a breakdown.
 It's all there – the descent, the way through and the way out."
+That same year, he recorded his song cycle The Folly of Desire with Ian Bostridge, for the Pentatone label.
 A memoir covering his early life, Formation: Building a Personal Canon, Part 1, was published by Equinox Press in 2023.